-As well as zooming in and out using the mouse, you can now set the axis limits by typing them into a dialogue box.
+As well as zooming in and out using the mouse, you can now set the axis limits by typing them into an axis dialogue box.
 You can also set the text which will form the axis annotation on the plot.